tjd33/team14/docs/development/python_process.md

 |-- www
 |-- etc.
 |-- senseable_gym
-    # Anything relating to our python code goes here

-    |-- senseable_gym
     # All the python code goes in here
+    #   And anything related to the python code.

     |-- sg_database
         # Anything with the database model goes here

     |-- sg_<object_name>
         # New additions (gui, view, etc.) get titled the same

     |-- test
         # Tests should be placed in this folder with descriptive names
 ```

 Make sure to put your code in this format.
 This allows for a lot of really nice imports and testing features.
 These include: